Web Analytics

 #1.
 Non-Medical Homecare

-Personal care professionals help with basic daily tasks like cleaning and cooking.
-Personal care professionals are not medical doctors, but they are trained to assist those with chronic illnesses, age or disabilities in their daily lives.
+Personal care professionals help out with basic activities of daily living, including cleaning and organizing things.
+Personal care professionals are not doctors, but they are trained to assist the chronically ill, those with age and other disabilities in the daily aspects of living.

 #2.
 Service